ethitter/Taxonomy-Dropdown-Widget/readme.txt

 == Upgrade Notice ==

 = 2.1 =
 While no major functional changes are included in this release, the plugin itself is better-written and users are encouraged to upgrade.
+A set of filters are now applied to the dropdown and its components, for greater customizability.

 = 2.0.3 =
 Corrects a problem in WordPress 3.3 and higher that resulted in an empty taxonomy dropdown.
 Also removes all uses of PHP short tags.